khairulhasanmd/OpenBBTerminal/website/content/terminal/guides/intros/portfolio/po.md

 1. Download the file that can be used as a template: [xlsx](https://www.dropbox.com/s/qfhd7ntj7mlwsuc/parameters_template.xlsx?dl=0) (recommended) or [ini](https://www.dropbox.com/s/3ehwg3hiwm89hgo/parameters_template.ini?dl=0) (advanced).
 2. Move the file inside the `portfolio/optimization` folder within the [OpenBBUserData](https://docs.openbb.co/terminal/guides/advanced/data) folder and, optionally, adjust the name to your liking.
 3. Open the file and set parameters as you wish.
-4. Open up the OpenBB Terminal, go to `portfolio/po` and type `file --file`.
+4. Open up the Finance Analysis, go to `portfolio/po` and type `file --file`.
 The file should then be one of the options.
 :::

 Find more information about these two templates below.